1Solon/obsidian/Programming Paradigms/Programming Paradigms Lecture 1.md

 print(factorial(input, 1))
 ```

-* A loop is generally more memory efficient then a recursive loop as the memory can be freed as the logic progresses, not only when finished.
+* A [[Loop Factorial]] is generally more memory efficient then a [[Recursive Factorial]] as the memory can be freed as the logic progresses, not only when finished.

-*
+* Tail recursion (the solution above) is considered the most efficient as only one value must be stored at any one time